-As a science and technology company with manufacturing operations, our activities have an impact on the environment, generating air emissions, wastewater and waste.
-Even the materials we utilize could adversely affect the environment if not handled properly.
-To mitigate these impacts, all our sites meet a strict set of environmental regulations and continually adapt their processes to new regulatory requirements.
-Moreover, due to the growing scarcity of natural resources, we attach great importance to using energy, water and materials efficiently.
+Our business operations impact the environment, generating greenhouse gas emissions, wastewater and waste.
+In addition, we use materials that can adversely affect the environment if not handled properly.
+At all our production sites, we meet a strict set of environmental regulations and continually adapt our processes to new regulatory requirements.
+Due to the growing scarcity of natural resources, we strive to use energy, water and materials as efficiently as possible.

 Our approach to environmental stewardship

 Minimizing negative environmental impacts and taking meaningful climate action requires a holistic approach.
 We aim to closely monitor detrimental emissions into the air, water and soil and do our best to prevent them.
 Our production sites are located in established industrial and commercial zones.
 Before acquiring a company – and thus its sites – we first conduct an ecological risk assessment, taking into consideration information from publicly accessible sources such as neighbors and non-governmental organizations (NGOs).

 How we structure our environmental stewardship practices

 Executive Board member Belén Garijo is responsible for environmental stewardship, which also covers climate impact mitigation, water management, waste and recycling, biodiversity, and plant and process safety.
 Our Group Environment, Health, Safety, Security, Quality function (EQ) steers all the related efforts Group-wide.
 At our individual sites, each site director is responsible for environmental stewardship as well as occupational health and safety at the operational level.
 At larger facilities, the site directors receive support and advice from Environment, Health and Safety (EHS) managers, with EHS coordinators performing this role at smaller facilities.
 These local EHS organizations report to and work in close collaboration with EQ.